Brane inflation driven by an arctan potential: CMB constraints and Reheating

 \section{Conclusions}

 In this paper, we analyzed an inflationary model retrieved in a brane cosmology scenario, considering that the period of inflation occurred in a $3$D domain wall immersed in a five-dimensional Minkowski space in the presence of a stack of $N$ parallel domain walls.
-We then studied the theoretical and observational predictions for $\arctan$-type inflaton model and obtained constraints on reheating as well as on its inflationary parameters.
+We then studied the theoretical and observational predictions of an Arctan-type inflationary model and obtained constraints on reheating as well as on its inflationary parameters.

 Regarding the reheating analysis, we showed that the equation-of-state parameter does not influence the predictions of the number of e-folds at the horizon crossing, $\mathcal{N}_k$ (as shown in Fig.\eqref{fig:Nkns}).
 We found a lower limit of $\mathcal{N}_k>31.8$ for the reheating phase to happen above the BBN scale, which is consistent with the values adopted in the slow-roll analysis when constructing the $n_s-r$ plane.
 In this case, we found that the range of values $0.6<\beta<6$ ($\mathcal{N}=50$) are in a good agreement with the Planck at least within $2\sigma$ C.L.
 However, this result contrasts with the analysis performed in \citep{Neves:2020lru}, that obtained values of $\beta$ of order $10^{-2}$ in agreement with the CMB data.
 Note, however, that the authors of the latter analysis used the approximation $\phi\gg\beta$, while here we analyzed the full range for the Arctan potential.

-Taking into account the range of $\beta$ allowed by the data, we also performed the parameter estimation using the latest CMB temperature data combined with BAO and B-mode polarization data.
+Finally, we performed the parameter estimation using the latest CMB temperature data combined with BAO and B-mode polarization data.